 Sony Vaio Duo 11 – the 11.6 inch business ultrabook

 Those being said, in a few words, there are plenty of things you’ll like on this Sony.
-But there are at least a couple that you won’t.
-For starters, there’s the keyboard.
-Since this computer is a slider, with the screen sliding on top of the keys, there was limited space to fit the keyboard.
-And that’s why the end result is extremely cramped, so it will take a lot of time to actually get used to it.
-Then, there are the issues involved with the entire screen sliding mechanism, which feels flimsy and does not allow you to easily adjust the screen’s vertical viewing angles.
-And last but not least, the battery life you’re getting with this laptop is not impressive.
+But there are at least a couple you won’t.
+For starters, there’s the rather cramped and uncomfortable keyboard.
+Then, there are the issues involved with the entire screen’s sliding mechanism, which feels flimsy and does not allow you to easily adjust the vertical viewing angles.
+And last but not least, you’re only getting up to 4 hours of battery life with this one.

 But if you really want an unique looking hybrid ultrabook (BTW, check out this post if you’re after a hybrid ultrabook with a touchscreen), I guess you could live with those.
-And perhaps you won’t mind paying $1200 or more for a Vaio Duo 11 either.
-You should see Sony’s website for more details about the prices and the available configurations.
+And perhaps you won’t mind paying $1000 or more for a Vaio Duo 11 either.
+You should see this website for more details about the prices and the available configurations.

-As proven in the article above, there are still a couple of good options for 11.6 inch mini laptops and ultrabooks these days.
+As you’ve seen in the rows above, there are still a couple of good options for 11.6 inch mini laptops and ultrabooks these days.

-Of course, if you still haven’t find a proper ultra-portable for your needs and budget, you should also check out my lists of 10 inch netbooks or 12 inch mini laptops.
-Or just look at this massive post about ultrabooks.
+Of course, if you still haven’t find a proper ultra-portable for your needs and budget, you should also check out my lists of 10 inch devices or 12 inch mini laptops.
+Or have a look at my massive list of recommended ultrabooks.

 Anyway, that’s about it for now.
-This list is being constantly updated, so don’t forget to check it out from time to time for updates.
-And as always, if you need any help in picking an 11.6 inch laptop, have any questions or just something to add to this post, don’t hesitate to leave a comment, I’ll be here to reply.
+This list is being constantly updated, so make sure to come back whenever you might need a new 11 inch laptop.
+And hopefully you can share it to your friends as well, if they need any help deciding what to pick.
+And as always, if you have any questions or just something to add to this post, don’t hesitate to leave a comment, I’ll be around to reply and help you out.